arungudelli/angularjswiki/content/en/fontawesome/fa-chalkboard.md

-## Chalkboard Icon with Fixed Width
+## fa-chalkboard Icon with Fixed Width

 All the font awesome icons does not have same width.